- In Character (4)

 In Character (4)

 The majority of our players are North American, and our periods of activity tend to skew towards those time zones with respect to working hours.
 Due to time constraints, families, and busy schedules, many of our players participate on the server via Play-By-Post and swap to Active Scenes as possible.

 Yes, you can.
-Generally, we ask that members of the Civic Guard play in the channel for a period of time before they’re inducted into the guard, so that the operators get a feeling for your character or play style.
+Generally, we ask that members of the Civic Guard consistently play in the channel for a month before they’re inducted into the guard, so that the moderators get a feeling for your character or play style.

 Members of the Civic Guard are privy to special information regarding crimes and odd occurrences that happen in both Drache and Arangoth.
 You can read more about the Civic Guard‘s duties and privileges on the wiki.